JoeOwnage67/RPG-FLAVOUR-PACK-FORKED/README.md

     4. LTS's "Glowing eyes genes"
     5. 6262soudai's "VPE-Biotech Integration for Alpha Animals and More!"
 - Changed spawn rate of Broombug to be more rare.
+- Librarian trader caravan now sells all Medieval Overhaul books, but will not always have them all available. (except for intermediate cooking, I couldn't add that one for some reason)